 - Sumo – best free popup plugin for WordPress

-I’m fairly positive that you’re going to find your perfect tool – the one that fits your needs hand-in-glove – just by checking out these four.
+I’m fairly positive that you’re going to find your perfect tool – the one that fits your needs hand-in-glove – just by checking out these five.

 What’s your take here?
 Did I miss anything – is there another solution that can be proudly named the best WordPress popup plugin?
-Also, what’s your no.1 challenge right now when it comes to email popups on your WordPress site?
+Also, what’s your number one challenge right now when it comes to email popups on your WordPress site?